Before telling a guy that you’re not interested in him you should know that not all people react the same to rejection.

 Here’s what you should do if you find yourself in such a position:

-1. Assure him that you are not interested in him, you are not pushing him away!
+1. Assure him that you are not interested in him and you’re not doing this to punish him or make him feel bad.

 3. If you can, avoid frequenting the places where you might meet him.
 Try to hang out with your friends more and have an entourage if you feel safer that way.
 Do not give him even the slightest attention.